Moles and Lesions

 Flat Moles

 Liquid Nitrogen treatment, commonly known as “freezing”, is the most common way of removing flat or scaly patches, as well as precancerous flat lesions.
-The treatment starts at $80 for the first one and $10 for each additional, with a maximum of $250 for 15 or more lesions which may appear on many areas of the body including hands, forearms and chest.
-This treatment may need to be performed more than once to achieve a cosmetically pleasing result and to avoid white, over-treated spots.*
+The treatment ranges from $112 to $275 depending on the type and number of lesions.
+Lesions on the genitals start at $360.
+Lesions which may appear on many areas of the body including hands, forearms and chest.
+This treatment may need to be performed more than once to achieve a cosmetically pleasing result and to avoid white, over-treated spots.* There is a fee for each treatment.

 Freckles/Sunspots